michaelblackstock/maximo-client-bootcamp/labs/03_creating_health_scores.md

 * **Object**: Health scores can be for assets or locations; the selection of this object indicates what table we are starting from.
 If your contributor requires a relationship, and the object selected is 'Asset', then the relationship being referenced needs to be on the Asset Object in the Data base configuration application
 * **Data Source**: If meter is selected, it will calculate the scoring results differently using an upper limit and a lower limit while automatically providing the formula for METERVAL.
 If formula is selected, you will provide a best and worst value and the formula
 * **Unit of Measure**: What to be displayed next to the calculated results
 * **Formula**: This will contain the calculation for the contributor function.
 In this formula, you will reference relationships and attributes either directly, or within functions.
-The general format will be `RELATIONSHIP$ATTRIBUTE`
+The general format will be `RELATIONSHIP$ATTRIBUTE` (See Note Below)
 * **Value Normalization**: For formulas, we select the 'best' value and the 'worst' value for the formula results to be put on a scale from 0 to 100.
 For meters, you will use an upper and lower threshold.
 Additionally, if the meter has a record, you can default to use those limits

+Note: In order to use the `RELATIONSHIP$ATTRIBUTE` we will need to create what's called a Relationship in the Database for Maximo Manage.
+This will allow us to access attributes of other tables in Maximo through the ASSET table.

+### NOTE: SKIP STEP 7A AND PROCEED TO STEP 7B

 ## Step 7a.
 Adding Relationships to Database Configuration:

+**NOTE: SKIP STEP 7A AND PROCEED TO STEP 7B**

-Before we create the Contributors we will first need to add a new relationship in the Database Configuration in Manage
+Before we create the Contributors we will first need to add a new relationship in the Database Configuration in Manage. **We have already created the CMWO relationship for you in the lab.**
 * Open up the Database Configuration in **Manage**.
-We recommend opening it in a new tab

     ![Image](../images/image_170.png)
 * Open the *ASSET Table* Object